xoep/NSM/README.md

 Installing FileBeat
 Similarly with FileBeat too
   https://www.elastic.co/guide/en/beats/filebeat/7.17/filebeat-installation-configuration.html
-I'd suggest reading all configurations to understand its capabilities and scalability, but here's my configuration for this initial setup
+I'd suggest reading all configurations to understand its capabilities and scalability.
+My Configuration files are available in config directory